pastorryanhayden/simpleserviceplanner/signup-success.md

 You can import hymnal indexes.
 If you click on a link in step 2, we have hymnals already added so you can skip this.
 THIS IS FOR PEOPLE WHO WANT TO DO THIS PART THEMSELVES.

-To add it, click on the link and save the CSV file.
+To add it, you need to find a CSV file of they hymnal's index.
 Open the CSV file in a spreadsheet app (Google Sheets, Microsoft Excel, etc.) Then select and copy everything.
 Then open the Service Planner on Airtable, select the "Hymns" tab, and select EDIT > PASTE.

 (See this article for a visual example: https://support.airtable.com/hc/en-us/articles/218325187-Appending-data-to-an-existing-table-with-copy-and-paste)

-If you have another hymnal you need, we can get it entered for a small fee.

 ### Step Five - Go to [mychurch.simplechurchplanner.com](http://mychurch.simplechurchplanner.com) open it and enter your API key and APP ID.